See the latest vacancies and find out about working for MSF UKJobs in the UK

-We are equally interested in ‘failed’ projects as successful ones.
-We know that not all innovations achieve the hoped-for outcome or impact - we need to ‘fail forward’ and learn.
-This year, one of the sessions is dedicated to those of you who are brave and willing to present your failures.
-See a good example, here.
+We are as interested in ‘failed’ projects as in successful ones.
+We know that not all innovations achieve the hoped for outcome or impact - we need to ‘fail forward’ and learn.
+See a good example here.

 What kind of innovation projects can be submitted as a demo?